kryoz/llama-strix-halo/README.md

 Using all CPUs CCDs makes less efficient job processing due to concurrent memory access between them and GPU.

-`--models-max 2` specifies to handle up 2 models in RAM.
+`--models-max 1` specifies to handle up 1 models in RAM.
+The only stable option for auto loading/unloading model on demand.

-`--parallel 2` - max 2 requests processed at once
+`--parallel 1` - max 1 requests processed at once.
+Available ctx-size divides by this param.

-`-cb` - I removed continous batching as it confronts with speculative decoding.
+`-cb` - I removed continous batching as it confronts with speculative decoding feature.

 ```bash
 #!/bin/bash